SoftwareAG/webmethods-integration-examples/localdev_tools_importPackages2IS/README.md

 ## Preparation

-## Get package to local environment
+The batch file/ant properties should be created centrally for every project.
+This ensures that the proper loading order is defined.

+As every package in IS is associated with a separate eclipse project one way is to use a dedicated tools project for in every git repository to host the ant script and it's properties file, so every developer can just start the ant script when setting up/recreating his/hers local development environment.
+This means, the ant script is replicated for every project, but also gives the flexibility for adjusting for specific needs.

+The whole process works fine as well if having multiple git repositories in the same Designer workspace.

+### Preparation (dedicated team for every project responsible)

+•	Copy/Adjust the ant script into the tools directory of every project
+•	Set specific build properties for every project

+### When setting up local Dev Environment

+* First time setup only: Import all eclipse project folders (package dir / tools dir) into eclipse workspace
+* Optional:Adjust property file, if local setup differs from central configuration (e.g. path to users local GIT directory).
+* Run the ant script from within eclipse

+## The actual process

 1. Set up your local Workspace.
 If you alreday have a local workspace holding you packages and tools project, continue with (3).
    * Clone the repository holding you packages to a local directory.
-If you did the clone ouside Deisgner, add the local GIT repository to the repository list of Deisgner.
+If you did not do the clone with Designer GIT perspective, add the local GIT repository to the repository list of Deisgner.
-   * Import the package folders using the Import Projects menu entry.
+   * Import the package folders using the Import Projects menu entry as Designer/Eclipse projects.
-2. Only if not alreday done by somebody else for the current repository: Create the tools project andplace the ant script
+2. Only if not alreday done by somebody else for the current repository: Create the tools project and place the ant script
    * Create a project for holding the ant file and it properties.
    * Copy the ant script import_IS_packages.xml and property file build.properties to the project directory.
 3. Import the packages